How I Recorded “The Lucky One”

 In February of 2016 I bought a designed-for-purpose music laptop computer by Jim Rosenberry of Studio Cat, with 16 GB of RAM, dual core i7 processor, and a huge screen.
 I bought this machine specifically so I could work on music anywhere, and it went with me every time I was on the road for more than a week in 2016.
 Starting in March 2016, working from my home offices in CT and Idaho, I sent frequent rough demos and lyrics of potential selections for the record to my producers Ed Abiatti and Mike Brenner.

-I used Cakewalk Sonar running on my laptop and a range of virtual instruments, including VB3 for organ sounds, TruePianos Amber for piano, Lounge Lizard for electric pianos, and Cakewalk Studio Bass to create basic band arrangements for the songs, and recorded harp and vocal roughs over those to produce the demos.
-(I later used Sonar to record the vocal and harp overdubs on the band tracks.)
+I used Cakewalk Sonar running on my laptop and a range of virtual instruments, including EZDrummer 2, VB3 for organ sounds, TruePianos Amber for piano, Lounge Lizard for electric pianos, and Cakewalk Studio Bass to create basic band grooves and arrangements for the songs, and recorded harp and vocal roughs over those to produce the demos.
+I later used the same instruments in Sonar to record keyboard overdubs, along with vocal and harp overdubs.
 I used a FocusRite Scarlett 2i2 USB audio interface with an Audio Technica AT4050CM5 large-diaphragm condenser or an ElectroVoice Raven dynamic mic to record vocals, and a Digitech RP500 with an Audix Fireball V mic to record the harp parts.

 Preparing for the sessions